ftivive/SINet/README.md

 # SINet
 ## Description
 <div align="justify">
-We present a new deep learning model for crowd counting and introduce a novel processing unit, known as the Shunting Inhibitory (SI) neuron.
-The architecture of this network comprises an encoder and dual decoders.
-Each decoder is characterized by a sequence of alternating convolutional and transformer layers.
-Both the encoder and the decoders are composed of layers of SI neurons and perceptrons, which are used to generate accurate segmentation and density maps.
-The adoption of SI neurons is based on their ability to form more complex nonlinear decision boundaries compared to traditional perceptrons.
-This unique feature enables us to design a compact yet highly effective network architecture.
+A new deep learning model for crowd counting is introduced, featuring a novel processing unit known as the Shunting Inhibitory (SI) neuron.
+The network architecture comprises an encoder and dual decoders, each characterized by a sequence of alternating convolutional and transformer layers.
+Both the encoder and decoders consist of layers of SI neurons and perceptrons to generate accurate segmentation and density maps.
+SI neurons are adopted for their ability to form more complex nonlinear decision boundaries compared to traditional perceptrons.
+This unique feature allows for the design of a compact yet highly effective network architecture.
 </div>

 <br />